KyKri/SanDStone-Grades/Readme.md

 ## SanDStone Grades

-This is a WhatsApp bot that allows parents to check their students grades.
+This is a WhatsApp bot that allows parents to check their student's grades.

 Note: you must create a config.json like so, filling in with your info: